 Rich snippets make use of what's known as structured data as defined by schema.org.
 Essentially, adding this structured data to your content simply provides context in an easily digestible format for the Googles and Bings of the world.
 Google accepts structured data in JSON-LD, Microformats, Microdata and RDFa formats, but JSON-LD is clearly the preferred method.

 Not every schema defined on schema.org is fully supported by Google.
-But the list has seen rapid growth over the past two years.
+But the list has seen rapid growth over the past few years.
 Currently Google supports structured data for rich-snippet results of the following schema types:

 - Critic Review

 - Fact Check